gmarokov/worldwildweb-dev-blogs/blog-posts/getting-started-with-hangfire/getting-started-with-hangfire.md

 canonical_url:
 ---

----

-published: false
-title: "Getting started with Hangfire on ASP.NET Core and PostgreSQL on Docker"
-cover_image: ""
-description: "Description of the article"
-tags: aspnet, hangfire, postgresql, docker
-series:
-canonical_url:

----

 Hangfire is an incredibly easy way to perform fire-and-forget, delayed and recurring jobs inside ASP.NET applications.
 No Windows Service or separate process required.
 Backed by persistent storage.
 Open and free for commercial use.

 There are a number of use cases when you need to perform background processing in a web application: